fmsf/node-execution-pool/README.md

 I needed this for a personal project, so to optimize for time it was done while flying from LHR -> SFO.
 Meanwhile I have been adding smaller updates.
 But the concept behind this is to be simplistic and easy to use.

 Until I add some documentation (maybe on the flight back) look at the tests for example of usage.
-If you push an task into the execution pool it will automatically execute if the limit is not reached yet.
+If you push a task into the execution pool it will automatically execute if the limit is not reached yet.
 Otherwhise it will execute once the current promise count finishes.

 Bellow is an edited copy paste from one of the tests to be used as an example: